extralsc/woocommerce-simpleCheckout/readme.txt

 = Automatic installation =

 * Log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
-* Search for "Fluid Checkout for WooCommerce", and press "Install now".
+* Search for "simple checkout for WooCommerce", and press "Install now".
 * Or, press "Upload Plugin" and select the zip file, then press "Install Now".

 = Settings =

-Once installed and activated, the Fluid Checkout will take over the WooCommerce checkout page and change its layout to the **multi-step** option.
+Once installed and activated, the simple checkout will take over the WooCommerce checkout page and change its layout to the **multi-step** option.
 The default settings were chosen to minimize checkout abandonment and to work for most shops.
 Some features need to be enabled on the settings page before you see them at the checkout page.

-If you want to tweak the settings, head over to WP Admin > WooCommerce > Settings > Fluid Checkout.
+If you want to tweak the settings, head over to WP Admin > WooCommerce > Settings > simple checkout.

 == Frequently Asked Questions ==

-= Will Fluid Checkout work with my theme? =
+= Will simple checkout work with my theme? =

-Yes!
-Fluid Checkout should work with most theme out-of-the-box.
+Yes! simple checkout should work with most theme out-of-the-box.
 However some themes may need adjustments due to not using WooCommerce standard hooks or styles.

-**If you have any issues using Fluid Checkout with your theme please let us know through the [support forum](https://wordpress.org/support/plugin/fluid-checkout/) and we'll fix it asap.**
+**If you have any issues using simple checkout with your theme please let us know through the [support forum](https://wordpress.org/support/plugin/simple-checkout/) and we'll fix it asap.**

-= Does Fluid Checkout work with the plugins I use on my webshop? =
+= Does simple checkout work with the plugins I use on my webshop? =

-Although Fluid Checkout was built in a way that it should be compatible with most plugins, the checkout page is a really complex part of WooCommerce and there are myriads of plugins that extends it.
-Because of that, it is likely that some plugins won't work optimaly with Fluid Checkout out-of-the-box.
+Although simple checkout was built in a way that it should be compatible with most plugins, the checkout page is a really complex part of WooCommerce and there are myriads of plugins that extends it.
+Because of that, it is likely that some plugins won't work optimaly with simple checkout out-of-the-box.

-**If you have any issues using Fluid Checkout with other plugins please let us know through the [support forum](https://wordpress.org/support/plugin/fluid-checkout/) and we'll fix it asap.**
+**If you have any issues using simple checkout with other plugins please let us know through the [support forum](https://wordpress.org/support/plugin/simple-checkout/) and we'll fix it asap.**

-= Is Fluid Checkout fully compatible with ADA/WCAG 2.1 Level AA requirements?
+= Is simple checkout fully compatible with ADA/WCAG 2.1 Level AA requirements?
 Will it make my webshop compliant? =

-No. While Fluid Checkout does improve the accessibility of the checkout page by implementing support for keyboard-only navigation and screen readers, **we can't say if your webshop will be 100% compliant or not** with ADA, WCAG or any other accessibility requirements.
+No. While simple checkout does improve the accessibility of the checkout page by implementing support for keyboard-only navigation and screen readers, **we can't say if your webshop will be 100% compliant or not** with ADA, WCAG or any other accessibility requirements.

 Did you know that only about 30% of accessibility issues can be detected with automated tools?
 The majority of the issues can only be detected with manual testing on each page of the website.
 Read the article: [Automated Accessibility Testing Tools: How Much Do Scans Catch?](https://www.essentialaccessibility.com/blog/automated-accessibility-testing-tools-how-much-do-scans-catch).

 We have plans to add an "accessible layout" feature that will ensure most accessibility issues will be fixed.

-**[Contact us](https://fluidcheckout.com/support/) if you need help with making your webshop accessible to people with disabilities.**
+**[Contact us](https://SimpleCheckout.com/support/) if you need help with making your webshop accessible to people with disabilities.**

 = How do I add trust symbols to the checkout page? =

 The plugin provides widget areas in strategic positions on the checkout page for adding the trust symbols.
 Head over to WP Admin > Appearance > Widget Areas, and add any type of widget to boost the perceived trust customers have on the website.

-= How do I get Fluid Checkout for WooCommerce PRO? =
+= How do I get simple checkout for WooCommerce PRO? =

-We are working on building the PRO version of Fluid Checkout.
-Visit [our website](https://fluidcheckout.com) and sign up to be the first to know when it's ready.
+We are working on building the PRO version of simple checkout.
+Visit [our website](https://SimpleCheckout.com) and sign up to be the first to know when it's ready.

 == Screenshots ==